canalplus/rx-player/doc/tutorials/contents_with_DRM.md

               const license = evt.target.response;
               resolve(license);
             } else if (xhr.status >= 500 && xhr.status < 600) {
-              // Directly fails on a server error const error = new Error("The license server had a problem and" + ` responded with ${xhr.status} HTTP ` +
+              // Directly fails + fallbacks on a server error const error = new Error("The license server had a problem and" + ` responded with ${xhr.status} HTTP ` +
-                                      "error.");
+                                      "error.
+We will now fallback to another" + "quality.");
               error.noRetry = true;
+              error.fallbackOnLastTry = true;
+              reject(error);
             } else {
               // else continue to retry
               const error = new Error("getLicense's request finished with a " +